 Reward: – More calmness and a reason to talk to people.

 It is linked to many benefits.
 One is the awareness of your inner verbal tempest.
-And learning to accept and disassociate from this process.
-By focusing on your entire being, you notice that your consciousness is largely involuntary.
-You learn to distance yourself, making less meaning of the randomness.
-Finding more balance and positivity.
+You learn to accept and disassociate from your involuntary thoughts.
+By focusing on your entire being.
+You notice that your consciousness is a spontaneous process.
+You learn to distance thoughts from your being.
+Making less meaning of the randomness, finding more balance and positivity.

-Build a meditation ritual – and in the long run, you will create a great sense of mental ease.
+Build a meditation ritual – and in the long run, you will create a greater sense of mental ease.

 The anxiety barrier

 When trying to talk to people, there always seems to be this invisible wall.
 An anxiety barrier.
 As long as this mental wall (anxiety) is higher than you can jump (motivation/drive), you won’t take the leap.
-For most people, will always be there.
+For most people, it will always be there.
 But it can be lowered by managing anxiety.
-Or you can get mbetter at jumping it!
+Or get better at jumping it!